In gun buyback talk, how do you round up so many weapons?

 There is a precedent for the ideas proposed by O’Rourke and Booker, as difficult as they would be to implement.

 The Trump administration recently banned bump stocks — devices that allow semiautomatic long guns to mimic fully automatic fire — and ordered owners to turn them in to be destroyed.
 But there were only about a half million of those devices, and they cost far less than an AR, which can run upwards of $1,000 or more.
-The ban was largely based on an honor system, though Washington state did offer to buyback program that quickly exhausted the $150,000 set aside to shell out $150 each device turned in.
+The ban was largely based on an honor system, though Washington state did offer a buyback program that quickly exhausted the $150,000 set aside to shell out $150 each device turned in.

-In 1994, then-President Bill Clinton enacted an “assault weapons” ban, at a time when there were an estimated 1.5 million of them in circulation.
+In 1994, then-President Bill Clinton enacted an assault weapons ban, at a time when there were an estimated 1.5 million of them in circulation.
 Existing owners were allowed to keep them, however, and once the ban expired a decade later, sales resumed and boomed.

 Machine guns like M-16s were outlawed by Congress in 1986, but they can still be owned under a tightly regulated process.
 Small numbers remain in circulation, largely because of the restrictions.